tdore92/project-4-client/README.md

 <h2>Lessons learned</h2>

 <li>Come the deadline, I had far more bugs than I would have liked.
 Many of them came from mistakes made in my planning, particularly my decision to use two models whereby one would have sufficed.
-The current solution would be to utilise a single model with expanded classes, which would reduce the problem solving required in the basket & related product apps especially.
+The solution would be to utilise a single model with expanded classes, which would reduce the problem solving required in the basket & related product apps especially.
 In short, Keep It Simple Stupid!</li>
 <br/>
 <p><small>NOTE: This Readme will be updated over time as the bug fixes and outstanding features are implemented.</small></p>